Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron and nuclear matter at

 \subsection{Axion condensation in Relativistic Mean Field Theory}

 To derive concrete results for neutron stars, we use a model within RMFT (see Ref.~\cite{Dutra:2014rmfreview} for a review).
-The Lagrangian of this theory is given by the following, omitting terms that will be discarded after taking the meson fields to have their mean field values.
+The Lagrangian of this theory is given by the following, omitting terms that will be discarded after taking the meson fields to have their mean field values,

-$\mathcal{L}_{\sigma \omega \rho}$ contains all meson-meson couplings that are fitted along with the nucleon-meson couplings and meson masses to known properties of nuclear matter and $\tau_3$ is the third Pauli matrix in isospin space.
-We use the IUFSU$^*$ parameter set from Ref.~\cite{Agrawal:2012rmfmodel}.
+where the nucleon-meson couplings are denoted by $g_\sigma, g_\omega$ and $g_\rho$, the meson masses by $m_\sigma,m_\omega$ and $m_\rho$, and $m_i$ are the nucleon masses.
+The term $\mathcal{L}_{\sigma \omega \rho}$ contains all meson-meson couplings that are fit, along with the nucleon-meson couplings to known properties of nuclear matter for the canonical choice of meson masses $m_\sigma=550$ MeV and $m_\omega=m_\rho=770$ MeV. $\tau_3$ is the third Pauli matrix in isospin space.
+We use the IUFSU$^*$ parameter set from Ref.~\cite{Agrawal:2012rmfmodel} because it is optimized for the calculation of finite nuclei and our study will focus on the crust.
 The mean field values of the mesons and Fermi momenta of the nucleons and leptons are calculated by solving the Euler-Lagrange equations for each field and enforcing charge neutrality and $\beta$ equilibrium.

+Since mean field models do not explicitly include pion fields, incorporating the effects of a reduced pion mass on nuclear interactions presents a challenge.
+To address this, we model the increased attraction predicted by ChiEFT at lower pion masses by reducing the mass of the $\sigma$ meson.
+This approach is motivated by the fact that the two-pion exchange potential—which provides significant attraction in ChiEFT—can be effectively represented by scalar ($\sigma$) meson exchange in mean field models.

+We consider three scenarios in our analysis.
+In Scenario A, we assume no change in the nuclear interaction, meaning the $\sigma$-meson mass is independent of $\theta$.
+In Scenarios B and C, we introduce a modest reduction in the $\sigma$-meson mass to mimic the decrease in energy per particle predicted by ChiEFT at $m_\pi = 82$ MeV.
+The specific values of $m_\sigma$ used in these scenarios are informed by studies of the $\theta$ dependence of meson masses reported in Refs.\cite{HanhartPelaezRios2008, Pelaez:2010sigmamass}.